Leucaena fodder tree

 The various species of leucaena are perennial, deep-rooted, large shrub/small tree legumes growing up to 20 m tall.
 They have compound leaves with many thin leaﬂets, white ﬂowers and produce a lot of seeds in pods.

-The leaves are a very good source of protein and can be used in both cut-and-carry and open grazing production systems.
+Leucaena has many uses, the leaves are a very good source of protein and can be used in both cut-and-carry and open grazing production systems.
 Re-growth occurs very fast after cutting.

 It can be used as shade in plantation crops, as living supports for climbing crops, such as passion fruit, and also for soil conservation and, being a legume, aids maintenance of soil fertility.
 Te mature shrub can be cut for poles for fencing and wood fuel and as bee forage.

 Drought tolerant, highly digestible and palatable forage supplement.

 High mimosine content which can be poisonous in large amounts; can become a weed due to its prolifc seed production

 |Climate||Leucaena grows from sea level up to 1900 m but performs best up to 1000 m above sea level.
 It does

 well in areas with rainfall above 600 mm per year

 |Soils||It grows best on deep, well drained clay soils and does not do well in acid soils.|